 Some of the salient features of this GUI based tool are as follows:

 Which MongoDB GUI is the best of the lot provided above?
-To answer this question, there are more than one parameter to think about.
-The budget, usage, the need for a GUI tool, number of users, features required and the like should be considered while making the choice.
-It is very well known fact that an ideal GUI tool is very important to go beyond the administration in the MongoDB shell.
+To answer this question, there is more than one parameter to think about.
+The budget, usage, the need for a GUI tool, number of users, features required, and the like should be considered while making the choice.
+It is a very well-known fact that an ideal GUI tool is very important to go beyond the administration in the MongoDB shell.

-A common opinion of the Windows users is to use MongoVUE and the Mac users suggest to use RoboMongo the most.
-Hope this article has made its point to enable you to take the right choice.
+A common opinion of the Windows users is to use MongoVUE and the Mac users suggest using RoboMongo the most.
+Hope this article has made its point to enable you to make the right choice.